remla25-team12/operation/README.md

      ![Token as shown in the terminal](imgs/terminal_token.png)

-     > **Note**: The token was generated during the final provisioning step.
+     > **Note**: The token was generated during the final provisioning step, just before Istio was installed.
 If you cannot find the token in the terminal output anymore, run `vagrant ssh ctrl`, followed by `kubectl -n kubernetes-dashboard create token admin-user` to generate a new one.

 8. To communicate with the cluster from the host, a kubeconfig file (`admin.conf`) has been exported by Ansible.
 For example, you can run:
    ```bash